nitincoded/lit-review/servant-leadership.md

 Crippen, Carolyn.
 (2005).
 Servant-Leadership as an Effective Model for Educational Leadership and Management: first to serve, then to lead.
 Management in Education.
 18(5).
 11-16.

+Durmus, Gokmen; Mutlu, Mustafa Doruk.
+(February 2015).
+Intersection of west with east: Leadership theories and approaches from Turkish wisdom literature.
+International Conference on Management, Leadership & Governance.
+75-84.
+Narrative analysis performed on Turkish literature to find lessons that correspond to servant leadership.

 Han, Yong; Kakabadse, Nada K; Kakabadse, Andrew.
 (2010).
 Servant leadership in the people's republic of China: A case study of the public sector.
 The Journal of Management Development.
 29(3).
 265-281.
 The paper describes 6 types of servant leadership (putting people first, ethical behavior, morals, conceptual skills, humility, building relationship) and 3 extensions (dutiful, devotion, listening) to servant leadership found in China.
 Confucianism, Daoism, and Communist Ideology are also compared to servant leadership.